CaptainVish/Medico-clinic-website/README.md

 # clinic-website
-this is a website for a clinic.
+This is a website for a clinic.

 getting started
 this includes all the necessary files like html,bootstrap,css and javascript files for creating a website. user can alter the data for his need.